Account Authorizations: Discretionary Accounts

 | Prior written authorization | Customer | Grants discretion to a stated individual or individuals (not "the firm" in general) |

-Verbal authorization is NEVER sufficient under Rule 3260.
+Verbal authorization is NEVER sufficient under the discretionary-accounts rule.

 Exam Tip: Gotchas

-- Verbal discretion is never enough under Rule 3260.
+- Verbal discretion is never enough under the discretionary-accounts rule.
 A rep who trades on a customer's verbal "do what you think is best" without written authorization has committed unauthorized trading, which is exam-testable as a violation.

 How must a firm supervise and review discretionary accounts?